-When doing backgrounds I will use a larger brush for the big juicy areas and a smaller pointed brush ready in my other hand for getting close to the edges.
+When doing backgrounds I will use a larger brush for the big juicy areas and a smaller pointed brush ready in my other hand for getting close to the edges of shapes.
 Might be two in my left hand while using another in my right.

 Sable brushes.
 The good thing about sable brushes is how much paint they hold and how soft and lovely you can get smooth strokes.
 Good sable brushes also comes to a natural fine point for details, so a twofer.
 The problem with the larger sizes is they hold SO much paint/water.
 You are always rinsing/wasting a ton of paint when you change colors.
 They are also so soft that when they are almost empty they bend over and end up in an L shape.
 Kind of annoying.
 I let my wife buy me one of these beautiful, very expensive, Raphael Kolinsky Sable brush 8404, #14.
 (She got credit for a fancy Christmas present!)
 If you are going to buy the best, do it, buy a Raphael.
 You deserve it!!!
 They are about $200 or more for a #14.
 It is a bit too big to use all the time!
 I want to buy a #12 or #10, next time.

 Sizes are dependent on the scale of what you are painting.
 For 1/4 sheet portraits (11×14″) I like a #12 for a utility brush.
 They cost about $12-$16 for a good synthetic brush.

 Soft round tipped brushes.
 With these I can make 80% of my strokes.